UniNilsBrehm/Ca_Event_Viewer/README.md

 With the <i>CaEventViewer</i> you can plot and analyze calcium transients from Ca-imaging experiments.

 ## New Features
-- Import single traces (e.g. stimulus voltage trace)
+- Import single stimulus traces for each ROI (e.g. stimulus voltage trace); Must have the same format as the ROI data traces
 - Save Figures (via right-click menu or via Toolbar)
+- Fixed ROI Combo Box Bug

 ## Installation
 Before running the "viewer.py" file you should make sure that you have installed all the needed dependencies.